neondatabase/website/content/docs/guides/liquibase.md

 - A Neon account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A Neon project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - Liquibase requires Java.
-To check if you have Java installed, run `java --version`.
-If not, refer to the installation instructions for your operating system.
+For Liquibase Java requirements, see [Requirements](https://docs.liquibase.com/start/install/liquibase-requirements.html).
+To check if you have Java installed, run `java --version`, or `java -version` on macOS`.

 ## Download and extract Liquibase